 The Department of Medicine, Section of Gastroenterology and Hepatology, is looking for a experienced Research Coordinator to coordinate day to day activities of the NAFLD (nonalcoholic fatty liver disease) clinical trials activities.
 The candidate will work with a team and alongside Dr. Maya Balakrishnan.
 Duties and responsibilities include working directly with research patients on screening, enrolling, and monitoring for clinical trial compliance.
 The candidate will manage and enter data into study databases.
 Duties will also include regulatory reporting and compliance, as well as writing IRB protocols, including amendments and renewals.
 Duties will also include involvement in observational trials.
 The position is full-time, 5 days a week.
 Job Duties

-- Recruits and interviews potential study participants in non-therapeutic and therapeutic studies.
+- Recruit and interview potential study participants in non-therapeutic and therapeutic studies.

-- Collects patient information; processes documents and enters information into a database.
+- Collect patient information; processes documents and enters information into a database.